 SECTION 1.6 COMMUNITY PLANNING HISTORY AND PROCESS

-The Planning Area is comprised of Lower La Cienega, Upper La Cienega and La Cieneguilla and surrounding areas.
+The Planning Area is comprised of Lower La Cienega, Upper La Cienega, El Cañon and La Cieneguilla and surrounding areas.
 These rural communities in Santa Fe County share a long, enduring history, a scenic rural environment and a tradition of working together through discussion, education, listening and negotiation to solve problems and plan for the future by creating a community plan that encourages sensible and sustainable growth.
 In the late 1990’s the communities began an in-depth community planning process that resulted in the adoption of the 2001 La Cienega and La Cieneguilla Community Plan and corresponding 2002-9 Ordinance.

 Much has changed since the 2001 Community Plan and corresponding ordinance were adopted.
 Population has increased 27% from 3,007 people in 2000 to 3,819 people in 2010.
 Correspondingly, 261 new homes were added and commercial development in southern portions of the City of Santa Fe and areas adjacent to the valley has greatly intensified.
 In 2010, the NM Rail Runner Station at the interchange of NM 599 and I-25 just northeast of the plan area opened with over 200 parking spaces and bus connections to Los Alamos and Santa Fe, making it an important regional transit hub for northern New Mexico.
 These factors combined with the explosive residential growth of the 1990’s have resulted in a population size equal to or greater than many incorporated New Mexico communities and towns.